MCP Server SDK Usage

 Server Feature Management

-The Feature Management system operates through a centralized FeatureMgr
+The Feature Management system operates through a centralized FeatureMgr class that coordinates package scanning, annotation processing, and feature

 storage.The system uses reflection to discover annotated methods and stores feature metadata in concurrent hash maps for thread-safe runtime access.